aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/markdownsaveoptions/_index.md

 ### getLineSeparator() {#getLineSeparator--}

+<b>@deprecated.</b> Please use the 'lineSeparator' property instead.
 Gets and sets the line separator.

 ```javascript
 getLineSeparator() : string;